• Logo

 ImPaKT

-The 6000 sqft ImPaKT biochemistry labs and the 5200 sqft ImPaKT CL2+/CL3 facilitiesreside on the 3rd and 6th floor of DSB, respectively.
-The facility offers access to advanced imaging modalities to be housed in a safe, secure and accessible CL2+/CL3 facility equipped with animal housing and tissue culture equiptment.
+The 6000 sqft ImPaKT biochemistry labs and the 5200 sqft ImPaKT CL2+/CL3 facilities reside on the 3rd and 6th floor of DSB, respectively.
+The facility offers access to advanced imaging modalities to be housed in a safe, secure and accessible CL2+/CL3 facility equipped with animal housing and tissue culture equipment.

 INTERNATIONAL COLLABORATORS